 How GST Changed The Landscape

-One of the positive side-effects of the introduction of GST in Australia has been the requirement for your business clients to maintain updated accounting records.
+One of the positive side-effects of the introduction of GST in Australia and similar moves like Making Tax Digital in the UK has been the requirement for your business clients to maintain updated accounting records.
 Reconciled books that are checked on a regular basis are now a reality.
 While, initially, this often just once a quarter or maybe once a month, the introduction of cloud-based accounting software has meant that your clients’ accounts are now commonly updated daily.
 As an accountant and bookkeeper, having that data online also makes access easier for you.
 After all, it opens the door for you to provide useful management reports in a timely manner.
 The start of becoming an advisory practice.

 Advisory Practice: What Does It Mean?